Iron Custom Motors: Sturmvogel

 The custom was based on the idea of “Dieselpunk” style model, rocket shaped and with maximal functionalism.
 Harley-Davidson XR 1200 of 2009 model year was the basis.
 The model is equipped with sports slick tires RSD, braking systems and machines from PM, running boards and damper from LSL.
 The rear suspension was designed on the basis of racing technology — with a single shock absorber under the engine.
 Creators made the custom's back lighter by shifting down the center of gravity.
 Oil tank is moved under the engine and control unit — to the tail of the model.
 Under the lower cowling radiator and other parts are located.
 Titanium exhaust system of the company Zard is installed.

 “Dry” system of nitrous oxide, which increases the power of the bike by 20 horsepower to the already existing 80 is added.
 Semi-automatic clutch EFI adapted specifically for the custom.

 Body kit is made of fiberglass popular in the 50s, 60s — a design decision within the framework of the selected futuristic style.
 The style is supplemented with a custom body kit in the form of the monocoque without visible mounting points.

+Bob Basset, internationally known for his masks, created a custom helmet-mask for the Sturmvögel project, and later designed masks for Inspirium and Quanta R.